isantop/repolib/apt-manage-spec.rst

 the source.
 If a given suite is not added to the source, it is ignored.
 The last configured suite on a source cannot be removed.

---suite
-^^^^^^^

-The --suite option attempts to set the suites for the source to the specified value or values.
-It is the same as removing all configured suites and re-adding the specified suites.
-Note that legacy deb sources cannot have multiple suites.

 --add-component
 ^^^^^^^^^^^^^^^